 Quality of life is important.
 Helping patients avoid fractures and maintain their quality of life is why Bienville Orthopaedic Specialists created The Osteoporosis Center of Bienville Orthopaedic Specialists.
-At the Osteoporosis Center, the importance of being proactive for our patients is the priority.
+At the Osteoporosis Center, our priority is the importance of being proactive for our patients.

 What is Osteoporosis?

 Osteoporosis is a condition in which bones lose mass and become porous, making them subject to painful fractures.
 Osteoporosis dramatically increases a person’s risk of fractures and is responsible for more than 1 million fractures each year in the United States.
 Osteoporotic fractures include spinal fractures and devastating hip fractures.
 Hip fractures are the number two reason for nursing home admissions.
 Osteoporosis can be prevented and/or treated if detected.